electric-sql/electric/README.md

 3. `asdf install`

 You'll probably need to fiddle with your bash/zsh/etc rc file to load the right tool into your environment.

-## HTTP API Documentation

-The HTTP API documentation is defined through an OpenAPI 3.1.0 specification found in `docs/electric-api.yaml`.
-Documentation for the API can be generated with `npm run docs:generate`.

 ## Contributing